HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~#### 1.3.3 Anchor Circle~~

-#### 1.3.3 ~~Anker~~ (Dorps-) Cirkel
+#### 1.3.3 ~~Anker~~ Dorps-Cirkel

 ~~The broadest Circle that holds the Purpose of the whole Organization is its ***“Anchor Circle”***.
 The Anchor Circle holds all authorities and Domains that the Organization itself controls, and has no Super-Circle.
 The Anchor Circle may change its own Purpose or clarify its own Accountabilities via a Policy.~~

-De breedste Cirkel die het doel van de gehele Organisatie behelst wordt de ***~~"Anker Cirkel"~~ Dorpscirkel*** genoemd.
+De breedste Cirkel die het doel van het gehele Dorp behelst wordt de ***Dorpscirkel*** genoemd.
-De Dorpscirkel bevat alle autoriteiten en Domeinen die de organisatie zelf controleert en heeft geen Bredere-Cirkel.
+De Dorpscirkel bevat alle bevoegdheden en Domeinen die de organisatie zelf beheert en heeft geen Bredere-Cirkel.
-De Dorpscirkel mag haar eigen doel aanpassen en/of haar verantwoordelijkheden verhelderen door middel van Beleid.
+De Dorpscirkel mag haar eigen doel aanpassen en/of haar verantwoordelijkheden verhelderen door middel van Werkafspraken.

 ~~The Ratifiers may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.~~
-= verplaatst naar inleiding
+~~= verplaatst naar inleiding

 ~~#### 1.3.4 Linking Into Circles~~

-**hier waren we gebleven**

 #### 1.3.4 Uitoefenen van jouw rol in een andere cirkel

-~~A Role may link into another Circle if a Policy of that other Circle or any Super-Circle thereof invites it.~~ ~~Een Rol kan zich aan een andere Cirkel verbinden als er Beleid is binnen de andere Cirkel, of een van haar Super-Cirkels, die daartoe uitnodigd. ~~
+~~A Role may link into another Circle if a Policy of that other Circle or any Super-Circle thereof invites it.~~ ~~Een Rol kan zich aan een andere Cirkel verbinden als er Werkafspraken is binnen de andere Cirkel, of een van haar Bredere Cirkels, die daartoe uitnodigd. ~~

 Als je een rol vervult in een cirkel kan die rol ook in een andere cirkel worden uitgeoefend.
-Dit kan door middel van het aanmaken van beleid in de andere cirkel.
+Dit kan door middel van het aanmaken van Werkafspraken in de andere cirkel.

 ~~Once linked into another Circle, a Role is considered part of the Governance of that other Circle.
 That Circle may add to the Role and later change what it adds.
 However, it may not delete the Role nor change anything added by another Circle, and another Circle may not change or remove anything it adds.
 The authority to add or change assignments into the Role stays with its source Circle.
 The Circle a Role links into is not considered its Super-Circle, and nor is the Role's inner Circle considered its Sub-Circle.~~

-Zodra een Rol in een andere cirkel wordt uitgeoefend, wordt die Rol beschouwd als onderdeel van het Bestuur van die Cirkel.
+Zodra een Rol in een andere cirkel wordt uitgeoefend, wordt die Rol beschouwd als onderdeel van de Besturing van die Cirkel.

 Die Cirkel mag dan ook aanvullingen doen aan de Rol en die aanvullingen op een later moment veranderen.
-De autoriteit om de Originele Rol aan te passen blijft bij de Bron Cirkel van de Rol.
-De Cirkel waaraan een Rol zich verbindt is niet de Super-Cirkel van die Rol.
+De bevoegdheid om de Originele Rol aan te passen blijft bij de ***"Bron Cirkel"*** van de Rol.
+De Cirkel waaraan een Rol zich verbindt is niet de Bredere Cirkel van die Rol.
 Noch word De Cirkel binnen die Rol beschouwt als haar Sub-Cirkel.

 ~~A Circle may unlink a Role by removing the Policy that invited it to link, or by another mechanism defined in that Policy.
 A Role may also opt to remove itself from a Circle it linked into, unless a Policy within or acting upon the Role's Super-Circle says otherwise.
 Once unlinked from a Circle, any Governance added to the Role by that Circle is automatically removed.~~

-Een Cirkel kan de verbinding met een Rol verbreken door het beleid die uitnodigde tot die verbinding te verwijderen of aan te passen.
-Een Rol mag er ook voor kiezen om de verbinding te verbreken mits het beleid van haar Super Cirkel dat toestaat.
-Zodra de verbinding tussen een Rol en de andere Cirkel verbroken is vervalt alle Bestuur die de rol van die cirkel heeft gekregen.
+Een Cirkel kan de verbinding met een Rol verbreken door het Werkafspraken die uitnodigde tot die verbinding te verwijderen of aan te passen.
+Een Rol mag er ook voor kiezen om de verbinding te verbreken mits het Werkafspraken van haar Super Cirkel dat toestaat.
+Zodra de verbinding tussen een Rol en de andere Cirkel verbroken is vervalt alle Besturing die de rol van die cirkel heeft gekregen.

-~~#### 1.3.5 Facilitator & Secretary Roles~~
+~~#### 1.3.5 Facilitator & Secretaris Roles~~

-#### 1.3.5 Facilitator & Secretary Roles
+#### 1.3.5 Facilitator & Secretaris Rollen

 ~~Any Circle may appoint someone as the Circle's ***"Facilitator"***.
 The selected Facilitator fills a ***“Facilitator Role”*** in the Circle, with a Purpose of "Circle governance and operational practices aligned with the Constitution".~~

-Elke Cirkel mag iemand aanwijzen als haar ***"Facilitator"***.
-Deze verkozen Facilitator vervult de ***"Facilitator Rol"*** in de Cirkel, het Doel van deze Rol is: "Zorg dragen voor het ontwikkelen van Bestuur en Operaties in lijn met deze Spelregels.
+Elke Cirkel mag iemand kiezen als haar ***"Facilitator"***.
+Het Doel van deze Rol is: "Zorg dragen voor het ontwikkelen van Besturing en vervolg-acties in lijn met deze Spelregels.

-~~Any Circle may appoint someone as the Circle's ***"Secretary"***.
-The selected Secretary fills a ***“Secretary Role”*** in the Circle, with a Purpose of "Stabilize the Circle’s constitutionally-required records and meetings".~~
+~~Any Circle may appoint someone as the Circle's ***"Secretaris"***.
+The selected Secretaris fills a ***“Secretaris Role”*** in the Circle, with a Purpose of "Stabilize the Circle’s constitutionally-required records and meetings".~~

-Elke Cirkel mag iemand aanwijzen als haar ***"Secretaris"***.
-Deze verkozen Secretaris vervult de ***"Secretaris Rol"*** in de Cirkel, het Doel van deze Rol is: "Zorg dragen voor het bijhouden van de documenten waarin de Bestuurs-regels en uitkomsten van Overleggen geschreven staan.
+Elke Cirkel mag iemand verkiezen als haar ***"Secretaris"***.
+Het Doel van deze Rol is: "Zorg dragen voor het bijhouden van alle documenten die te maken hebben met de besturing van het dorp en waarin de uitkomsten van Overleggen beschreven staan.

-~~A Circle may add Accountabilities or Domains to its own Facilitator or Secretary Role, as well as amend or remove those additions.
+~~A Circle may add Accountabilities or Domains to its own Facilitator or Secretaris Role, as well as amend or remove those additions.
 No Circle may amend or remove the Purpose of either Role, nor any Accountabilities or Domains placed on those Roles by this Constitution.~~

 Een Cirkel mag Verantwoordelijkheden en Domeinen toevoegen, aanpassen en verwijderen van haar Facilitator- en/of Secretaris Rol.
-Geen enkele Cirkel mag het, door deze Spelregels bepaalde, Doel, Verantwoordelijkheden en Domeinen van deze Rollen aanpassen of verwijderen.
+Maar de originele rol, zoals beschreven in deze spelregels, mag niet aangepast worden.

 ~~### 1.4 Circle Leads~~

-### 1.4 Cirkel Leiders
+### 1.4 Cirkel-Leiders

 ~~Serving as a Role Lead also means serving as a ***“Circle Lead”*** within that Role's internal Circle, and thus filling the ***“Circle Lead Role”*** within.
 The Circle Lead Role holds the overall Purpose of that broader Role, and all Accountabilities on that Role to the extent they are not covered by other Roles or processes within the Circle.~~

-Het dienen als Rol Leider betekend dat je ook ***"Cirkel Leider"*** bent van de Cirkel binnen die Rol en zodoende de ***"Cirkel Leider Rol"*** vervult van die Rol.
-De Cirkel Leider Rol is verantwoordelijk voor het behalen van het Doel van de Rol waarbinnen die Cirkel valt.
+Het dienen als Rol-Leider betekend dat je ook ***"Cirkel-Leider"*** bent van de Cirkel binnen die Rol en zodoende de ***"Cirkel-Leider-Rol"*** vervult van die Rol.
+De Cirkel-Leider-Rol is verantwoordelijk voor het behalen van het Doel van de Rol waarbinnen die Cirkel valt.
 Eveneens voor alle Verantwoordelijkheden en processen van die rol die niet ondergebracht zijn bij een Rol in die Cirkel.

 ~~The Anchor Circle has no Circle Leads, unless a Policy of the Circle says otherwise.~~

-De Dorpscirkel heeft geen Cirkel Leider tenzij daar een Beleid voor is.
+De Dorpscirkel heeft geen Cirkel-Leider tenzij daar een Werkafspraken voor is.

-#### 1.4.1 Assigning Roles
+~~#### 1.4.1 Assigning Roles~~

-#### 1.4.1 Het toekennen van Rollen
+#### 1.4.1 Het toewijzing van Rollen

 ~~A Circle Lead controls the Circle's Role assignments and may assign any Role within the Circle to anyone willing to fill it, including to multiple people at the same time.
 Anyone so assigned may later resign from filling the Role, unless they’ve agreed otherwise.
 A Circle Lead may also revoke an assignment to any Role within the Circle at any time.~~

-De Cirkel Leider bepaal de toewijzing voor de vervulling van een Rol.
-Deze mag gegeven worden aan een ieder die bereid is de Rol te vervullen.
+De Cirkel bepaalt de toewijzing voor de vervulling van een Rol.
+Deze mag vervuld worden door iedereen die hiertoe bereid is.
-De Cirkel Leider mag de toewijzing tussen een Rol en de persoon die haar vervult ten alle tijden intrekken.
-Ook mag jij een Rol op ieder moment neer leggen tenzij anders afgesproken is.
+De Cirkel mag de toewijzing van een Rol ten alle tijden intrekken door middel van een voorstel in een roloverleg.

+Ook mag een Rol op ieder moment neer gelegd worden door Artikel 1.4.1.1 te volgen, tenzij anders is afgesproken.
 Een Rol kan door meerdere mensen op het zelfde moment vervult worden.
 Mensen kunnen zoveel Rollen vervullen als gezond is.

 ~~A Circle Lead may further focus a Role assignment on only a specific context.
 To do so, the entire Role definition must still be relevant within that context.
 When a focus is used, each assignment focus behaves like a separate Role.
 The Role's Purpose, Domains, and Accountabilities all still apply, but only within the focus of the assignment.~~

-De Cirkel Leider mag voorts een 'focus' met een specifieke context aanbrengen op de toewijzing.
+De Cirkel mag een 'focus' met een specifieke context aanbrengen op de toewijzing.
 Om dat te doen moet de gehele Rol wel relevant zijn binnen die context.
-Als een focus toegepast word dan gedraagt elke toewijzing zich als een apparte Rol.
+Als een focus toegepast word dan gedraagt elke toewijzing zich als een aparte Rol.
 Het Doel, e.v.t.
-Domein en verantwoordelijkheden blijven geldig maar alleen binnen de focus van de toezeging
+Domein en verantwoordelijkheden blijven geldig maar alleen binnen de focus van de toezegging

 ~~No one other than a Circle Lead may assign a Role or revoke a Role assignment within the Circle, unless the Circle has delegated control of Role assignments to a different Role or process.
 A Policy may further constrain Role assignments or removals.~~

-Alleen de Cirkel Leider mag toezegingen doen of intrekken binnen haar cirkel, tenzij de Cirkel die autoriteit heeft gedelegeerd aan een andere Rol of Proces.
-Een Beleid kan deze toezeging en/of intrekking verder beperken.
+Alleen de Cirkel mag toezeggingen doen of intrekken binnen haar cirkel, tenzij de Cirkel die bevoegdheid heeft gedelegeerd aan een andere Rol of Proces.
+Met een Werkafspraak kan deze toezegging en/of intrekking aangepast worden.

 ~~#### 1.4.2 Covering Unfilled Roles~~

+#### 1.4.1.1 Het neerleggen van Rollen

+Als jij een Rol neerlegt moet je de volgende stappen ondernemen:
+1. Informeer alle rollen die worden geraakt door jouw besluit.
+2. Een goede overdracht van al jouw projecten, acties en verdere nuttige informatie.

 #### 1.4.2 Het vervullen van onvervulde Rollen

-~~Whenever a Role in a Circle is unfilled, each Circle Lead is automatically considered a Role Lead of the unfilled Role.~~

-Wanneer een Rol in een Cirkel onvervuld is word de Cirkel Leider automatisch de Rol Leider van die Rol
+~~Whenever a Role in a Circle is unfilled, each Circle Lead is automatically considered a Role Lead of the unfilled Role.~~ Wanneer een Rol in een Cirkel onvervuld is word de Cirkel-Leider automatisch de rol-leider van die Rol

 ~~When a Role is filled only by people who are not Partners of the Organization, then each Circle Lead is automatically considered a Role Lead of that Role as well.
 However, this default assignment only applies to the extent that the non-Partners are not actively fulfilling relevant responsibilities and duties that a Partner would hold.~~